 Comments shall be sent for preparation of the compilation of comments, in accordance with the instructions given.

-2.5.3 No more than 4 weeks after the closing date for submission of replies, the secretariat shall prepare the compilation of comments and arrange for its circulation to all P-members and O-members of the technical committee or subcommittee.
-When preparing this compilation, the secretariat shall indicate its proposal, made in consultation with the chair of the technical committee or subcommittee and, if necessary, the project leader, for proceeding with the project, either
+2.5.3 No more than 4 weeks after the closing date for submission of replies, for each committee draft the secretariat shall prepare the compilation of comments and arrange for its circulation to all P-members and O-members of the committee.
+When preparing this compilation, the secretariat shall indicate its proposal, made in consultation with the Chair of the committee and the Project Leader, for proceeding with the project, either

-a) to discuss the committee draft and comments at the next meeting, or
+a) to discuss the committee draft and comments at the next meeting of the appropriate group, which would typically be the working group to which the project is assigned, as determined by the committee for this purpose, or

 b) to circulate a revised committee draft for consideration, or

+c) to register the committee draft or revised committee draft for the enquiry stage (see 2.6).
+In the case of Technical Specification, Publicly Available Specification or Technical Report there is no enquiry stage (See clause 3.1.1, 3.2.1 and 3.3.1 for the approval and publication).

-c) to register the committee draft for the enquiry stage (see 2.6).In the case of b) and c), the secretariat shall indicate in the compilation of comments the action taken on each of the comments received.
-This shall be made available to all P-members, if necessary by the circulation of a revised compilation of comments, no later than in parallel with the submission of a revised CD for consideration by the committee (case b) or simultaneously with the submission of the finalized version of the draft to the office of the CEO for registration for the enquiry stage (case c).
+In the case of b) and c), the secretariat shall indicate in the compilation of comments the action taken on each of the comments received.
+This shall be made available to all P-members, if necessary by the circulation of a revised compilation of comments, no later than in parallel with the submission of a revised CD for consideration by the committee (case b) or simultaneously with the submission of the finalized version of the draft (either the committee draft or revised committee draft prepared by the secretariat) to the Office of the CEO for registration for the enquiry stage (case c).

 Committees are required to respond to all comments received.

-If, within 8 weeks from the date of dispatch, 2 or more P-members disagree with proposal b) or c) of the secretariat, the committee draft shall be discussed at a meeting (see 4.2.1.3).
+If, within 8 weeks from the date of dispatch, 2 or more P-members disagree with proposal b) or c) of the secretariat, the committee draft shall be discussed at a meeting.

+2.5.4 If a committee draft is considered at a meeting either

+— as per case a) in clause 2.5.3 or,

+— in case of disagreement with the secretariat’s proposal as per case b) or c) in clause 2.5.3 by at least two P-members,

-2.5.4 If a committee draft is considered at a meeting but agreement on it is not reached on that occasion, a further committee draft incorporating decisions taken at the meeting shall be distributed within 12 weeks for consideration.
-A period of 8, 12 or 16 weeks as agreed by the technical committee or subcommittee shall be available to National Bodies to comment on the draft and on any subsequent versions.
+but agreement on it is not reached on that occasion, then a further committee draft incorporating decisions taken at the meeting shall be distributed within 12 weeks for consideration.
+A period of 8, 12 or 16 weeks as agreed by the committee shall be available to National Bodies to comment on the draft and on any subsequent versions.

-2.5.5 Consideration of successive drafts shall continue until consensus of the P-members of the technical committee or subcommittee has been obtained or a decision to abandon or defer the project has been made.
+2.5.5 Consideration of successive drafts shall continue until consensus of the P-members of the committee as judged by the Chair has been obtained or a decision to abandon or defer the project has been made.

+Consideration of successive committee drafts should be focused on resolving the comments raised by National Bodies and liaison organizations for the purpose of achieving consensus of the P-members of the committee (see 2.5.2).

-2.5.6 The decision to circulate an enquiry draft (see 2.6.1) shall be taken on the basis of the consensus principle.
+2.5.6 The decision to circulate an enquiry draft (see 2.6.1) shall be taken by the Chair of the committee on the basis of the consensus among the P-members.

-It is the responsibility of the chair of the technical committee or subcommittee, in consultation with the secretary of his/her committee and, if necessary, the project leader, to judge whether there is sufficient support bearing in mind the definition of consensus given in ISO/IEC Guide 2:2004.
+It is the responsibility of the Chair of the committee, in consultation with the Secretary/Committee Manager of the committee and, if necessary, the Project Leader, to judge whether there is consensus bearing in mind the definition of consensus given in ISO/IEC Guide 2:2004.